dglassbrenner1/my-posts-on-fraud-detection/index.md

 ---
 layout: default     # use your main layout
-title: Home         # page title
+title: My understanding of supervised learning for fraud detection         # page title
 ---

 # My understanding of supervised learning for fraud detection